umbraco/UmbracoDocs/Umbraco-Cloud/Databases/Local-Database/index.md

 When cloning down your project to work locally you might want to have a look in your database every now and then.

-With the release of Umbraco 10, LocalDB is no longer supported, and instead, in Umbraco 10 we use SQLite.
+In the latest versions of Umbraco LocalDB is no longer supported, and instead SQLite is used.
 When you clone down your Umbraco project and restore its content it will create a `Umbraco.sqlite.db` file.

 To view your local database, you will need to use a program like [DB Browser for SQLite](https://sqlitebrowser.org/) which lets you view and query your local SQLite Database.